RepubblicaTech/rtos/README.md

 - 16GB RAM
 - Sapphire Radeon R9 280

-If you want to try the kernel with legacy booting, make sure you run `limine bios-install <your target drive>`.
+~~If you want to try the kernel with legacy booting, make sure you run `limine bios-install <your target drive>`.~~ There's no need to re-install Limine's MBR to your target drive.

 ### Prequisites
 You need to install the following packages to build the kernel and its components.
 You also need a cross-compiler, the installation of the cross-compiler is in [Setting up a cross compiler](#setting-up-a-cross-compiler)